Provenance analysis: how to integrate single grain and bulk techniques

 Evaluation: YES

-The final exam of the course consists in the preparation of a short text, minimum 2 and maximum 6 pages, which reports the critical analysis of a scientific publication, chosen among those proposed by the teachers of the course.
-In this report it is necessary to highlight the innovations introduced by the authors of the article, the weak points of their research and the developments and future applications of this approach and methodology.
+The final exam of the course consists in the preparation of a short text, 1-2 pages, which reports the description of a proposal for a PhD research, chosen among topics shared during the course.
+In this abstract it is necessary to highlight the novelty of the techniques and the field of application requested for future applications in Provenance Studies of modern or ancient sediments.
 The report must be submitted to be accepted by the responsible of the course and to obtain the certificate of attendance.

 2 CFU - 16 Hours (Lecture)